 Ariah Coates Brower was born Jan 13, 1817 in Phelps, New York to John J. and Fannie Coates Brower.
+Ariah is a Pioneer of Richmond.
 Ariah served as the 5th Mayor of Richmond.

 Ariah worked until we became sick in the fall and returned home to live with his family for the winter.
 While there, he proposed to Margaret Elizabeth Hussey.
-One spring, Ariah worked for a period of a few years in Detroit, Michigan to get enough money to move west.
-Finally, On July 4, 1838, Ariah obtained the expenses he needed to move to Illinois where his family was now living.
-He joined a stage company, then rode on horse to reach his families home July 12-13, 1838.1
+One spring, Ariah worked for a few years in Detroit, Michigan to get enough money to move west to Illinois.
+Finally, On July 4, 1838, Ariah obtained the expenses he needed to move where his family was now living.
+He joined a stage company, then rode on a horse to reach his family home July 12-13, 1838.1

-The reason that the Bower family moved to Illinois was to live near the Saints of the Church of Jesus Christ of Latter-day Saints, which Ariah was not a member of yet.
+The reason the Brower family moved to Illinois, they were converted to the Church of Jesus Christ of Latter-day Saints in 1835 and moved to be closer to the Saints.
+Ariah was not a member of the Church at the time his family converted.
 He married Margaret Elizabeth Hussey on Sep 7, 1838 in Spring Point, Illinois.
-Soon after their marriage, John fell sick to chills and died Oct 3, 1838.
-Ariah and Margaret had many different jobs and worked in about a year from housekeeping, team driver, and corn shucker.1
+Ariah and Margaret had many different jobs, working for about a year from housekeeping, team driver, and corn shucker.1

 In April of 1839, Ariah obtained a job in Indianapolis, Indiana, and moved Margaret and her mother, Mary Ann Johnson, to live with them.1